Jeremy-afk/Jeremy-afk.github.io/lab3.md

 ## 2- The IP Paris flavour
 We'll add a bit of level design to have something that feels like a real game.
 We will built 3 level of increasing difficulty where the objective is to collect all coins before moving on to the next level.

 Before we dive in the level design we'll create a simple title screen/level selection menu.
-The player will be able to chose which level they want to enter or quit the game.
-This allows us to tackle something we didn't talk about in the first blog: the scene list.
-Our title and each of our levels will be a scene of their own.
-We need to add all of them to our Scene list within our build profile so that when we want to change scene can call the ```LoadScene()``` method.
-It takes the sceneID as it's input.
+The player can chose which level to play or exit the game.
+This lets us talk about something we didn’t cover earlier: the Scene List.

+Each level (and the title screen) is its own scene.
+We must add all scenes to our build settings so we can switch between them with ```LoadScene()``` method, which takes a sceneID as input.

 ``` c#
   SceneManager.LoadScene(sceneID);